-In my 12 years as a software product manager for Sonos, I benefited from an established company vision and strategy, upon which we created innovative and highly successful products.
-The Sonos vision, which has stood the test of time, is very simple: to fill every home with music.
-From there, my fellow product managers and I developed a set of product strategies that allowed us to identify the products and initiatives that would translate to an executable product roadmap.
+When I was a software product manager for Sonos, our company vision statement helped us create innovative and highly successful products.
+Our simple goal is to fill every home with music; from there, my fellow managers and I developed a set of product strategies that allowed us to identify the products and initiatives that we translated into a product roadmap.

 A vision statement illustrates why the company exists.
 From the vision statement, product managers can derive specific strategies that cover different areas of the product.
 For example, at Sonos, one of our product strategies was focused specifically on apps, and we used it to help determine which platforms to support.
 Keep in mind this was before the days of iOS and Android.